jessica-dai/jessica-dai.github.io/research.md

 layout: default
 ---

-I've had the privilege of working with Prof. Zachary Lipton (CMU) and Prof. Sarah M. Brown (URI).
+I've had the privilege of working with Professors Hima Lakkaraju (Harvard), Zachary Lipton (CMU), and Sarah M. Brown (URI).
 Generally curious about this mostly-broken thing we call machine learning.

 #### Conference papers